 Bluebells.
 Millions of them.
 It’s a sight not to be missed.
 It’s magical, enchanting, beautiful, … words fail to do it justice: you have to go and see them for yourself.
 And if you go on a hot sunny day the sweet scent will waft towards you long before you see the first bluebell.

 When is the best time to see the bluebells?

 That’s what everyone wants to know.
 You don’t want to go too early and just see leaves, nor too late and just see dead-heads.
-A rule of thumb is the middle of April.
+A rule of thumb is from the middle of April.